Texas Roadhouse Rolls Copycat + Video

 Between that incredible melt-in-your-mouth texture and the warm, buttery flavor, these are easily my favorite restaurant rolls out there.

-And don’t forget my copycat cinnamon butter Texas Roadhouse recipe!
+And don’t forget to make my copycat cinnamon butter to slather on this Texas Roadhouse bread!

 It’s the absolute cherry on top, and it goes well with so many other recipes – sweet and savory alike.